makikovaughan/C_Sharp_Study/README.md

 the other two, until the drawing is finished and revealed.
 8. Caesar Cipher(/app/CaesarCipher/CaesarCipher/Program.cs): This project
 encrypt and decrypt messages using Caesar Cipher.
+9. True or False?(/app/TrueOrFalse/TrueOrFalse/Program.cs): In this
+project, I am building a C# program that presents a quiz the right way: using arrays and loops, it will check the format of user input and repeat the question if the format is incorrect.
+After the quiz is complete, it will check the user’s responses against the correct answers and present a score.